briandipalma/flux-for-components/README.md

 ---

-There is no shared, single version of Flux, the one source of truth that we can point to.
-That makes sense, it's a software pattern after all.
-Not a concrete artifact like a library or framework.
+Flux is a software pattern, not a concrete artifact like a library or framework.
 This has encouraged developers to create various implementations of the pattern.
 I've explained an approach to the Flux pattern often enough that I felt it was time to put it into a blog.
+The approach creates instances for the Flux actors instead of using singletons.

 ## Context

-I've been working on Knockout based applications for several years;
-since before frameworks like Angular and Ember were mature.
+I've worked on Knockout based applications for years; since before frameworks like Angular and Ember were mature.
 Knockout though has been showing some of it's limitations and age.

 Knockout needs the data that it binds to the DOM to be wrapped in Knockout observables.
 Knockout observables end up spreading everywhere.
 If an observable